 - Can I (she) get attorney fees from the other side?
 No.

 - Can we have a meretricious relationship if one of us is still married?
-No. You can’t have a stable, marital-like relationship if he already has a wife.
+No. You can’t have a stable, marital-like relationship if he or she already has a spouse.
+You cannot hold yourself out as being married to someone who is still married to someone else.

 - Attorney fees cannot be awarded in a meretricious relationship case under RCW 26.09.140 because the statute is limited to marriages.